RoadmapStudios/commercebird-wallet-pass/readme.txt

 == Frequently Asked Questions ==

 = Q: Do I need a paid plan to use this plugin? =
 A: Yes, you need a Premium plan at commercebird.com and the main commercebird plugin.
+In addition, you also need the Bundle plan of Tickera as this solution requires the Bridge for WooCommerce add-on.

 = Q: How quickly and easy can I set this up? =
 A: Very easy, all you need is to follow the installation steps and you can be done in 5 minutes.